- Cirrus 820 Review and Guide - March 27, 2022

 Classic RV toilets look a lot like the kind of toilet you’d have at home.
 Some of the cheaper models are plastic, but you can get porcelain versions – this is great if you want it to feel just like the real thing.

-The waste goes into a black tank and is flushed away using a button or foot pedal.
-Sometimes you may need to add water first.
+The waste goes into a black tank and is flushed away using a button or foot pedal (gravity flush toilet).
+Sometimes you may need to add water first before you flush.
 You can then empty it at a dump station, using a hose.

 A cassette toilet looks very similar to a traditional RV toilet, but instead of a black tank at the bottom, the waste goes into a small cigarette tank, which you will need to empty by hand.
 This is a slightly less convenient process than the traditional RV toilet, and the tanks are smaller, which means you’ll need to empty them more often.